 Reproduction

 The bats mate in the fall before hibernation (it may also occur during periodic awake periods in the winter).
 The young are born in mid-to-late June when plenty of insects are available as food.
-The gestation period is about 60 days.
+The gestation period is about sixty days.

 Life span and predators